 Priority Passenger Status

-Qantas flies the biggest plane – an A380 – to Melbourne, and so you can only imagine the time it takes to board and disembark all passengers.
-Upgrades include priority check-in and boarding, and priority disembarkation (that I would pay for just to get through passport control more quickly).
+Qantas flies the biggest plane – an A380 – to Melbourne, so you can only imagine the time it takes to board and disembark all passengers.
+Upgrades include priority check-in and boarding and priority disembarkation (that I would pay for to get through passport control more quickly).

 Extras for Work and Play